Braves' Acuña has even bigger role in shortened 2020 season - WHIZ News

 Acuña, Albies and free-agent addition Marcell Ozuna must lead the lineup while Freeman recovers.

-Acuña is regarded as one of the top outfielders in the game after he hit .280 with 41 homers and 37 stolen bases in 2019, just missing a rare 40-40 season.
+Acuña is regarded as one of the top outfielders in the game.
+He hit .280 with 41 homers and 37 stolen bases in 2019, just missing a rare 40-40 season.

 “It’s obviously going to be hard not to have Nick around and we don’t know what Freddie’s status is going to be or how much he’s going to be around,” Acuña said through a translator.
 “We just have to keep moving on.”